francepack/backend_module_0_capstone/README.md

 # Environment

-Before we can experiment with coding with the concepts we will learn in Mod0, we need to do a bit more setup to prepare a Ruby-specific development environment.
+Before we can experiment with coding out the concepts we will learn in Mod0, we need to do a bit more setup to prepare a Ruby-specific development environment.

-Follow this guide step-by-step to make sure you have everything you need, then you will be ready to start your first day or work!
+Follow this guide step-by-step to make sure you have everything you need, then you will be ready to start your first day of work!

 ***Before proceeding***, if you have not already, complete the [mod-0 environment setup instructions](http://mod0.turing.io/setup-instructions) to install Atom, xcode-select, Homebrew, git, and Chrome.

-We will be going over these 3 things below:
+We will now cover these three topics:

 *   [Installing Rbenv - a Ruby Version Manager](#set-up-ruby-environment-manager-rbenv)
 *   [Installing Ruby Versions using Rbenv](#use-rbenv-to-install-a-certain-version-of-ruby)